kapilt/bundle-kubernetes/README.md

 provider at this time.

 The Juju integration uses the Kubernetes null provider.
-This means external load balancers and storage can't be directly driven through kubernetes config files.
+This means external load balancers and storage can't be directly driven through Kubernetes config files.

 ## How to contribute